Why I Withdrew My Short Story From The 2024 Caine Prize

 A flurry of back and forth emails followed, including one with a long explanation about the difficulties he's experienced transferring funds to Nigeria and another ending with a diktat that I get a PayPal account or open a bank account in the UK.

-For my part, I reminded him that the contract never stipulated a UK based account as a condition for payment and that I had the option to choose between PayPal and bank transfer.
+For my part, I reminded him that the contract never stipulated a UK account as a condition for payment and that I had the option to choose between PayPal and bank transfer.
 I also reminded him that he was not only in breach of contract but had also received my invoice since March 8 and should have brought up the challenges before the timeline for payment elapsed.

 You accept stories from Nigeria, let them marinate for months on your site, get eyeballs on the site thanks to these stories, keep quiet about the so-called payment issue, only to pipe up when asked about your failure to pay…